oddsequence/reports/Octoplace/Octoplace_report_02062023.md

 2) Call createMarketItemOfferTNT20() with the new highest bid
 3) Revoke approval

 It can be made in one simple transaction.
-And all previous bidders will have to make new offers.
+And all previous bidders will have to make new offers and seller will not be able to accept previous real bids.

 #### Recommendation